 Our interests in physical chemistry center on defining the chemical pathways of redox phase transformations in solids.
 We are interested in phenomena that occur at multiple length scales, from atomic to macroscopic, or, in other words, from single crystals to particle assemblies.
 For this purpose, we strongly rely on X-ray-based tools, particularly those accessible at synchrotron facilities such as the Advanced Photon Source, at Argonne National Laboratory.
-We have demonstrated a variety of methodologies of chemical imaging at several spatial resolutions, both in 2D and 3D (see figure below), and currently push to break the technical boundaries to be able to image increasingly small single crystals during the transformation.
+We have demonstrated a variety of methodologies of chemical imaging at several spatial resolutions, both in 2D and 3D (see figure), and currently push to break the technical boundaries to be able to image increasingly small single crystals during the transformation.

 - L. Hu, P. Brüner, T. Grehl, H. H. Brongersma and J. Cabana*.Control of chemical structure in core–shell nanocrystals for the stabilization of battery electrode/electrolyte interfaces, Chem.
 Mater.
 2017, 29, 5896–5905.